 We have an annual clinical audit programme which requires all clinical staff to participate.
 Clinical staff consider patient medical records to review the care provided, and to identify ways in which the care could be improved in the future.

 The Trust participates in a number of National Clinical Audits.
 Further information can be found at: National Clinical Audits

-Occasionally, external companies will audit our treatment of patients to provide assurance to the Trust and our commissioners on the care and treatment provided to patients.
+Occasionally, external companies will audit our treatment of patients to provide assurance to the Trust and our Commissioners on the care and treatment provided to patients.
 In some instances the auditors may review a patient’s medical record.
 These individuals are bound by strict codes of confidentiality.
-If you do not wish your records to be accessed by these staff, please contact the Information Governance Department.
+If you do not wish your records to be accessed by these staff, please write to the Information Governance Department.